strefler/project_interfaces/docs/AR6_data_preparation_workflow.md

 Further steps largely follow the submission procedure as already described by Alois in this documentation of this repository, but with some specialities added.

-4. Check that all variables important for you are in the mapping ar6/mapping_template.csv.
+4. check that all variables important for you are in the mapping ar6/mapping_template.csv.
 If you make any additions, push them back into the repository.
 Make sure that variable name and unit in the left columns exactly match the AR6 convention.

 5. run "ar6/generate_mappingfile.R" to create a mapping from our variables to AR6 variables

-6. Copy your mif files processed as described above into the ar6 folder.
+6. copy your mif files processed as described above into the ar6 folder.
 Adjust model name and study identifier in ar6/produce_output.R and run it.
 Check missing.log to make sure all your variables are correctly processed.
 (Certain buildings/industry/transport variables not present in standard-REMIND might be flagged as missing.
 If they are irrelevant for your upload, you can probably proceed.)
 Note 2021-03: For the SDP-submission do not include the hybrid runs, these are only for testing and decomposition.

 7. run `Rscript checkSummations.R` (make sure to include the name of the `.mif` file containing your data in the script), found in the main folder of the `project_interfaces` repo.
 This will check your data for consistency according to the summation groups found in the file `summationGroups.csv` (which you can also adjust to your needs).
-The resulting `checkSummations.log` contains the data entries where the summation was not successful, sorted with the biggest differences on top (check the `diff` column).
-The file can also be opened as `.csv`.
+The resulting `checkSummations.log` contains the data entries where the summation was not successful, sorted with the biggest relative differences on top (check the `rel.diff` column, a `diff` column also exists).
+The file can also be opened as `.csv`, or processed in `R`.

 8. run fixVariableNames_removeNAs.sh on the output files to fix some special variable names and replace NAs with blanks